The Bankrate promise

-We put together this FAQ for bank safety and deposit insurance to help you ensure your money is safe and give you steps to take in case your money is at risk.
-If you have more questions, Bankrate has the answers.
-Here are the instructions for how to ask our experts a question.
+Bankrate put together this FAQ for bank safety and deposit insurance to help you ensure your money is safe and to give you steps to protect yourself.

 How much does FDIC insurance cover?